daaronr/eamt_gitbook_public/grants-funding-reports-admin/reinstein-longview-psychology-of-effective-giving-project.md

 *   Brought together&#x20;

     * key players from EA giving and pledge organizations (especially GWWC, TLYCS, and OftW),&#x20;
-    * applied academics and
+    * applied academics, and
     * &#x20;marketing experts.

     Our team is listed [HERE](../organization-and-overview/our-team-and-resources/).
-We have held regular meetings, sharing our plans and advice
+We have held regular meetings, sharing our plans and advice.
 * Created a shared space ([HERE](https://app.gitbook.com/o/-MfFk4CTSGwVOPkwnRgx/s/-Mf8cHxdwePMZXRTKnEE/); present context, a wiki-style gitbook) to coordinate our plans, resources, and insights (as well as a Slack group and an airtable for structured content)
 * Worked to push forward and encourage several marketing trials, some of which are underway (see '[tip-o-the-spear](../tip-o-the-spear.md)' within the (current) Gitbook)
 * Current push: run trials and experiments for 'quick wins and PoC' while working towards building structure and resources for continous systematic marketing, testing, and sharing insights